 Utilize positive protection to avoid the railroad cars from moving while the bridge plates or dock boards are in the position and entering and exiting the forklift.

 - Sturdy enough to accommodate loads

-- To make sure safety handling, handholds must have the portable dock boards.
+- To make sure safe handling, handholds must-have portable dock boards.

 Additional Forklift Operation Considerations: Removal from Service and Maintenance